 Determine Your Listening System – Collecting and organizing the information is important to prevent “one off” fixes and to attach issues to the appropriate stage in the customer experience.
 You need to determine how you can connect all of these listening “pipes” to take advantage of the information that enables you to trend and track it.
 (This includes discussing the IT implications of “buying” vs. “building” a listening system.)

-By having “everyday” listening feedback, we loosen our reliance on surveys.
-We can take real-time action and also gain focus on the things that really matter.
+Critical Checkpoint: Establish “everyday” listening feedback, which enables you to loosen your reliance on surveys.
+You can take real-time action on the things that really matter.

 Take these steps to begin to manage experience reliability: